stereobooster/react-snap/Readme.md

 TODO: as soon as the feature will be stable it should be enabled by default.

-### puppeteerExecutablePath

-To run `react-snap` inside environment likes docker, you might want to use custom chromium executable.

-For example, use `puppeteerExecutablePath: "/usr/bin/chromium-browser"` you can set chromium executable path to `/usr/bin/chromium-browser`.

 ## ⚠️ Caveats

 ### Async components